faseehahmed1/faseehahmed1/README.md

 <h3>Projects</h3>
-The README.md of each project goes into details about the specifics of the projects such as entire tech stack used, key learning points, roadblock that were hit.
+The README.md of each project goes into details about the specifics of the projects such as entire tech stack used, key learning points and any roadblockers encountered.

 <br>